NJShore Guide

 How do I get a NJ saltwater fishing license?

-Register free online at the NJ Fish & Wildlife website (NJFishandWildlife.com).
-You can also register at tackle shops and marinas.
-Registration is valid for one calendar year and must be renewed annually.
+Register free online at saltwaterregistry.nj.gov in about 5 minutes — see our /fishing/saltwater-registry/ page for the step-by-step.
+Registration is valid for one calendar year (January 1 – December 31) and must be renewed annually.

 What are the penalties for fishing violations in NJ?

-Penalties range from fines of $50-500 per fish for size/limit violations to confiscation of gear and loss of license privileges for serious offenses.
+Penalties range from $50-500 per fish for size/limit violations to confiscation of gear and loss of license privileges for serious offenses.
 Repeat violations carry heavier penalties.
-Conservation officers actively patrol popular fishing areas.
+NJ conservation officers actively patrol popular fishing areas; ignorance of the law is not a defense.

 Do regulations change during the year?

-Yes, regulations can change throughout the year.
+Yes.
 Emergency orders may close fisheries or adjust limits based on stock assessments.
-Always check the NJ Fish & Wildlife website for current regulations before fishing.
+Always verify current regulations at the NJ Fish & Wildlife website before fishing — the rules in effect on the day you fish are what counts.

 What is a slot limit?

-A slot limit means fish must fall within a specific size range to keep.
-For example, striped bass have a 28-31 inch slot - fish smaller than 28" or larger than 31" must be released.
-This protects both juveniles and large breeding fish.
+A slot limit is a size range where fish must fall to be kept.
+NJ striped bass have a 28-38 inch slot for 2026: fish under 28" or over 38" must be released.
+Slot limits protect both juvenile fish and large breeding fish, which produce the most offspring.

 Do children need a fishing license in NJ?